vilible/todo-app/README.md

 > Simple TODO application writen in Flask (Python framework).
 > Functionalities:
 > - ➕ Adding
-> - 〰️ Editing
+> - ✖️ Editing
 > - ➖ Deleting

 > ## 🐋 How to run it in Docker?
-> First, you need to build Docker image.
+> First, you need to build a Docker image.
 To do so, go to project folder and run this command:
 > ```
 > $ docker build -t YOUR-IMAGE-NAME .
 > ```